rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 Consider the following `Store`, where we'd like to have go routines concurrently access values in a `map` that is rarely written to.
 In particular, the value of the map will only be set once if it does not exist, read a lot, then potentially deleted in the future.

-Because most of our accesses are reads, using a `sync.Mutex` seems very heavy weight, it only allows one go routine access to the map at a time; no matter what key they are accessing.
+Because most of our accesses are reads, using a `sync.Mutex` seems very heavy weight; it only allows one go routine access to the map at a time, no matter what key they are accessing.
 This could really slow down the performance of our program.
 To allow concurrent read access to the map we implement a `sync.RWMutex` as follows:

 ```go
 type Store struct {